Ashwani008/LTTS_Mini_Project/1.Requirements/Readme.md

 * It is capable of opening websites like Google, Youtube, etc., in a web browser.
 * It is capable of opening your code editor or IDE with a single voice command.

+## Cost and Features

+### Cost
+It is a prototype version and it uses open source software so it will be of free cof cost until the stable version is not made.

+### Features
+The various features of the AI Voice Assistant are :

+1.Wish me
+2.Take Command
+3.Search Websites
+4.Play Music
+5.Open Application
+6.time
+7.Send Email